 What we don’t: Expensive, hard to get into, and tall stack height.

-Every year, thousands of skiers have season-ending knee injuries, which gives the newly developed Tyrolia Protector a lot of appeal.
-Here’s how this binding works: rather than a standard alpine binding that releases either laterally at the toe or upward at the heel, the Protector adds a lateral heel release to alleviate potentially dangerous pressure on your ligaments.
+Every year, thousands of skiers have season-ending knee injuries, which gives the aptly named Tyrolia Protector a lot of appeal.
+Here’s how this binding works: Rather than a standard alpine binding that releases either laterally at the toe or upward at the heel, the Protector adds a lateral heel release to alleviate potentially dangerous pressure on your ligaments.
 If your boot moves 7 millimeters (or more) laterally, the heel will twist 30 degrees to release it.
-And to address potential unwanted ejections, Tyrolia has developed a system that quickly recenters your boot following small lateral shifts.
-For skiers with knee issues (or those wary of joining the club), the Protector is well worth a closer look.
+And to address potential unwanted ejections, Tyrolia developed a system that quickly re-centers your boot following small lateral shifts.
+For skiers with knee issues (or those wary of joining the club), the Protector is an innovative option to have on your radar.

 See the Tyrolia Protector PR 11 GW